garethjones294/awstechassess/brief.md

 <span style="display:block;text-align:center">![Screenshot](media/diagram.png)

 Once you have completed the task please email your interviewer.
 The work will then be assessed and feedback given within 24 hours.

+**Additional Notes**

+1. Pick any _reasonable_ size VM
+1. Use the VPC and subnet IP Range from the diagram above